magentaqin/hello-algo/en/docs/chapter_computational_complexity/iteration_and_recursion.md

 ## Comparison

-Summarizing the above content, the following table shows the differences between iteration and recursion in terms of implementation, performance, and applicability.
+To summarize the above, the following table shows the differences between iteration and recursion in terms of implementation, performance, and applicability.

 <p align="center"> Table: Comparison of iteration and recursion characteristics </p>